anz-bank/sysl/docs/website/content/docs/commands/_index.md

     Generate test rig

   ui [<flags>] <MODULE>...
-    Starts the Sysl UI which displays a visual view of apps defined in Sysl.
+    Starts the Sysl UI which displays a visual view of Apps defined in the sysl model.

   validate <MODULE>...
     Validate the sysl file